Programster's Blog

 Run Your Own Private Docker Registry

-For each of the examples below, simply copy the script into your docker-host server, update the settings (top of the script) and execute it with bash.
+For each of the examples below, simply copy the script into your Docker server, update the settings (top of the script) and execute it with BASH.
 It will run the registry on port 5000.
-Be aware that that you have to use SSL certificates now.

 Local Storage Setup